surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

             .map(Employee::getSalary).mapToLong(Long::longValue).sum();
 }
 ```
-Well, we have used the functional components, and achieved a better reusable code, but still this can be cleaned up a bit.
+While we've successfully utilized functional components for better code reusability, there's room for further refinement and cleanup to enhance its readability and efficiency.

 ---
-You might have noticed that all these methods need a single value in return, not a list.
-And, we use optional and some logic to identify that single element.
-Can we extract that too, let’s try that now.
+Indeed, all these methods return a single value, not a list.
+We utilize Optional and certain logic to determine that singular element.
+Let's extract this commonality and streamline it to improve the code.
+Let's proceed with that approach now.
 ```java
 private static <T> T fetchParamsFromMap(Map<T, Long> param) {
     return param.entrySet().stream()